pactumjs/pactumjs.github.io/request-making.md

 ## File Uploads

 Use `withFile` method to upload a file.
 Under the hood, it uses [form-data](https://www.npmjs.com/package/form-data).

+> From **v3.1.0**, pactum uses [form-data-lite](https://www.npmjs.com/package/form-data-lite) that has just the standard mime-types. (*this reduces the overall package size*).
+If you have a custom file type to be uploaded, you need to mention the content-type of the file explicitly.

 ### Basic File Upload